ARC — Audit Layer for AI-Assisted Coding

 Yes.
 Cloud is disabled by default.
 If you do not want cloud fallback, keep cloudLaneEnabled: false in .arc/router.json.
 RULE_ONLY mode also works without cloud services.

-How will ARC affect my workflow?
+How will ARC XT affect my workflow?

 Most low-risk saves continue normally.
 Medium-risk saves may ask for acknowledgment, and higher-risk saves may require a linked plan or proof before the save proceeds.
 The goal is to add friction only where risk is higher.

-How does ARC help with code security?
+How does ARC XT help with code security?

-ARC improves security posture through local-first enforcement, fail-closed defaults, visible save-time decisions, append-only audit logging, and proof-backed handling for higher-risk changes.
+ARC XT improves security posture through local-first enforcement, fail-closed defaults, visible save-time decisions, append-only audit logging, and proof-backed handling for higher-risk changes.
 It is a governance and review layer, not a full semantic security scanner.

 Support